Getting Started with Conduit

 Using the web UI

-Go to conduit.email/app/signin, enter your email and password, and click Sign in.
+Go to conduit.email/app/signin, enter your email address and password, and click Sign in.

 Sign in with Google or GitHub

 You can also click Sign in with Google or Sign in with GitHub to sign in without a password.
-If your email address matches an existing account, the OAuth provider is linked to that account; your password is not needed and is not affected.
+If your email address matches an existing account, Conduit links the OAuth provider to that account.
+Your password stays as it is and is not necessary for this method.

-If two-factor authentication is enabled on your account you are prompted for a code from your authenticator app before being taken to the dashboard.
+If two-factor authentication is on, Conduit asks for a code from your authenticator app before it opens the dashboard.

-If your email address is still unconfirmed, the sign-in page also includes a form to request another confirmation link.
+If your email address is still unconfirmed, the sign-in page also shows a form that requests another confirmation link.

 3. Set up two-factor authentication

-Enabling two-factor authentication (2FA) adds a second layer of security to your account.
-After you sign in with your password, you are prompted for a time-based one-time code from your authenticator app.
+Two-factor authentication (2FA) adds a second layer of security to your account.
+After you sign in with your password, Conduit asks for a time-based one-time code from your authenticator app.

 1. Open the user menu (bottom-left on desktop, bottom navigation on mobile), go to Two-factor auth (/app/settings/account/2fa), and click Set up two-factor authentication.

-2. Scan the QR code with an authenticator app (e.g. Google Authenticator, Authy, 1Password).
+2. Scan the QR code with an authenticator app, for example Google Authenticator, Authy or 1Password.

-3. Enter the 6-digit code from your app to confirm the setup.
+3. Enter the 6-digit code from your app to complete the setup.

 4. Save your backup codes.
-Conduit generates 8 single-use backup codes that let you sign in if you lose access to your authenticator device.
-Store them somewhere safe.
+Conduit generates 8 single-use backup codes.
+They let you sign in if you lose access to your authenticator device.
+Store them in a safe place.

-From that point on, every sign-in will require both your password and a code from your authenticator app.
+From that point, every sign-in needs both your password and a code from your authenticator app.

 3b.
 Register a passkey (optional)

-Passkeys let you sign in with biometrics (Touch ID, Face ID) or a hardware security key — no password required.
-They are phishing-resistant and work alongside your existing password and 2FA setup.
+A passkey signs you in with biometrics (Touch ID, Face ID) or with a hardware security key.
+No password is necessary.
+Passkeys resist phishing and work together with your existing password and 2FA.

-Note: Passkeys are only available when the server has been configured with an app_base_url.
-Ask your administrator if the Passkeys item does not appear in your user menu (bottom-left on desktop, bottom navigation on mobile).
+Note: Passkeys are available only when the server has an app_base_url.
+If the Passkeys item does not appear in your user menu (bottom-left on desktop, bottom navigation on mobile), ask your administrator.

 1. Open the user menu and go to Passkeys (/app/settings/passkeys).